 What cannabis cultivators can deduct under 280E

-We have incorporated an example below of a profit and loss statement where we provided a side-by-side comparison for a new client.
+We have incorporated an example below of a profit and loss statement.
+In this sample, we provided a side-by-side comparison for a new client.
 A typical cultivation operation’s profit and loss statement would look similar to the provided example.
-The first column is a cannabis cultivation business not allocating indirect expenses under the cost of goods sold, and the second column is what happens to the same company when indirect allowable expenditures are deductible under the cost of goods sold.
+The first column is a cannabis cultivation business not allocating indirect expenses under the cost of goods sold.
+While the second column demonstrates the same company when indirect allowable expenditures are deductible under the CoGS.

 Sample of deductible cannabis cultivation expenses:

-- Soils, Nutrients, Clones, etc. – All allowable as they are directly associated with cultivation.
+- Soils, Nutrients, Clones, etc. – All allowable as they directly associate with the cultivation process.

 - Management Fees – We can allocate a portion of management fees to the cost of goods sold as they pertain directly to the cultivation of the product.

 - Rent – All rent can be allocated under the COGS if the entire site is used for cultivation, and there are no administrative offices.

 - Security – All security costs are deductible as they are directly associated with cultivation.

 - Utilities – Utility costs can be extremely high for growing operations.
 All utilities for the direct cultivation site can be allowable if the site is not used for anything else.